Financial Instruments with Characteristics of Equity (FICE) - 2015 IASB Research Project

 classification changes for financial instruments that, to EFRAG’s knowledge, do not raise concerns in practice today.

-More generally, EFRAG notes that the approach in the DP introduces completely new terminology.
-In EFRAG’s view a careful weighing of the potential benefits of a better articulation of the principles in IAS 32 against the potential risks of unnecessary disruption and unintended consequences is essential.
+More generally, EFRAG noted that the approach in the DP introduced completely new terminology.
+In EFRAG’s view a careful weighing of the potential benefits of a better articulation of the principles in IAS 32 against the potential risks of unnecessary disruption and unintended consequences was essential.

-Finally, EFRAG considers that the IASB should further analyse the possibility of accounting for all standalone and embedded derivatives as derivative assets and liabilities under the scope of IFRS 9 Financial Instruments.
+Finally, EFRAG considered that the IASB should further analyse the possibility of accounting for all standalone and embedded derivatives as derivative assets and liabilities under the scope of IFRS 9 Financial Instruments.

-EFRAG is currently organising a number of outreach activities and surveys (here) to collect the views of European stakeholders.
+EFRAG organised a number of outreach activities and surveys (here) to collect the views of European stakeholders.

-EFRAG has issued two bulletins (here) to help constituents better understand the IASB’s Discussion Paper Financial Instruments with Characteristics of Equity and participate in the debate on it.
+EFRAG also issued two bulletins (here) to help constituents better understand the IASB’s Discussion Paper Financial Instruments with Characteristics of Equity and participate in the debate on it.

 01/11/2018 - A clearer picture on FICE